anyabua/FermiX/README.md

 # FermiX

-This repository containts the F and astrophysical emissivity measurements, as well as example notebooks on its usage, from its companion paper "Constraints on dark matter and astrophysics from tomographic $\gamma$-ray cross-correlations."
-Both quantities (F and the astroyphysical emissivity) are defined in Section II D 3.
-The paper uses these F measurements extracted from raw cross-correlations to obtain constraints on the velocity-averaged annihilation rate and the decay rate for dark matter annihilation and decay repsectively.
+This repository contains the F and astrophysical emissivity measurements, as well as example notebooks on its usage, from its companion paper "Constraints on dark matter and astrophysics from tomographic $\gamma$-ray cross-correlations."
+Both quantities, F and the astroyphysical emissivity, are defined in Section II D 3 and Section II E of the paper respectively.
+On the one hand, the F measurements extracted from the raw cross-correlations have been used in the paper to put constraints on the velocity-averaged annihilation rate and the decay rate for dark matter annihilation and decay respectively.
+On the other hand, the astrophysical emissivity measurements have been used to put constraints on the energy and redshift dependence of the detected $\gamma$-ray emissivity without assuming a particular origin.

 In this repository you will find: